GSG-G9/curriculum/coursebook/week-3/project.md

 - Code: break your JavaScript down into small functions with a clear input and output; this will make it easy to write tests
 - Tests: write tests for your pure functions.
 We don't expect tests on the DOM or on the response from an API.
 - Design: aim for a responsive, mobile-first design
-- Accessibility: same as always, we'll be running your code through accessibility checkers

 - Take appropriate measures when it comes to [concealing private information](https://gist.github.com/derzorngottes/3b57edc1f996dddcab25) (i.e. your API key!)

 ### Keep in mind